vineetk1/interact-keras-model/README.md

                 inFile

 positional arguments:
-  inFile                path of a input file; the data will be read from this
+  inFile                path of an input file; the data will be read from this
                         file and applied to the input of a layer specified by "inputLayerNumber"; the file suffix must be ".npy" and it must be a numpy array